ealagoz/cliqs/README.md

-# Clumped Isotope Data Monitoring Web App
+# Climb Isotope Data Monitoring Web App

 ## Overview

 This repository contains a Python-based web application for clumped isotope data analysis.
-The application is built using [Streamlit](https://streamlit.io/) and includes functionality for data visualization and analysis related to clumped isotope measurements.
+The application is built using [Streamlit](https://streamlit.io/) and includes functionality for data visualization and analysis related to climb isotope measurements at University of Bergen [FARLAB laboratory](https://www.uib.no/en/FARLAB) in Norway.

 ## Features